kapils-repos/Developer-Repo-New/Data-Preparation/kharindran/README.md

-# API
+# Data Preparation

-This folder contains the artifacts related to API by kharindran.
+This folder contains the artifacts related to Data Preparation by kharindran.